an-sla/DataSci-ML-Practicum/README.md

-# Yandex Practicum, Professional Certificate in Data Science
+# Yandex Practicum: Data Science Professional Certificate

 ## _This repository is currently being migrated to GitHub._